senekor/rust-workshop/final_project/src/shared_lib.md

 ### Declaring target-specific dependencies

-Even if you already excluded your own target-incompatible code as explained above, depencencies declared in `Cargo.toml` will still (fail to) compile.
+Even if you already excluded your own target-incompatible code as explained above, dependencies declared in `Cargo.toml` will still (fail to) compile.
 We need to tell cargo to completely exclude these libraries from the build, based on the target platform.

 Take a look at the following example.